 Drop-In Center Services are temporarily relocating as we transition to a new building.
-All services are provided at alternate locations during the move.
+All services are provided at alternate locations during the move, click here for a summary.
 Contact Irene Casanova, Director of Engagement, for details: 415.673.0911, ext.
 281 or email.

 The homeless and at-risk youth who come to Larkin Street Youth Services for help have many difficulties to overcome before they can rebuild their lives.
 But before they can begin to benefit from the full range of youth programs Larkin Street offers, they must have their most basic needs taken care of.
 They need nutritious food and basic medical attention to replenish their energy and their health.
 They need showers and clean clothing to keep them clean and warm and they need a safe haven to give them respite from the violence and exploitation they face on the streets.